tianocore/edk2-pytool-extensions/docs/usability/creating_invocable.md

 - _GetPackagePaths_ gets the folder locations that you will resolve EDK2 paths against
 - _GetName_ is the thing we are building, it will be used to name certain files like logs
 - _AddCommandLineOptions_ gives our settings the chance to set items in the parser object
-- _RetrieveCommandLineOptions_ gives us the chance to read the arguments from the commandline
+- _RetrieveCommandLineOptions_ gives us the chance to read the arguments from the command-line

 Now that we have our base methods, let's add one more to control the configurations we are going to build.